U.S. District Court, Southern District of Florida, 2007

 Jerry Tamayo is a Director with Tripp Scott.
 His practice focuses on complex commercial litigation, construction litigation, education law, asset protection and creditor's rights.
 He provides common sense, efficient and business-minded solutions to the most complex commercial disputes.
 Notably, Tamayo represented U.S. creditors in one of the first successful attacks on an offshore Nevis trust that resulted in a recovery of approximately $45 million for the creditor.

-Tamayo’s experience includes representing local and regional banks, commercial landlords, real estate developers and contractors in a variety of business disputes, including lender liability defense actions, collection matters, breach of contract cases, RICO litigation as well as trademark disputes.
+Tamayo’s experience includes representing local and regional banks, commercial landlords, real estate developers and general contractors in a variety of business disputes, including lender liability actions, collection matters, breach of contract cases, RICO litigation as well as construction defect disputes.
 In his representation of financial institutions, Tamayo has assisted clients with the successful case disposition through summary judgment of matters involving significant sums in controversy, including claims for $43 million and $25 million.

 Martindale-Hubbell has recognized Mr. Tamayo with an AV® Preeminent Rating – the highest rating available from Martindale-Hubbell, the leading independent attorney rating entity.
 Prior to joining Tripp Scott, Tamayo was a partner at Conrad & Scherer, LLP and at May, Meacham & Davell, P.A.
 During law school, Tamayo was an associate editor of the Ohio State Law Journal.
-He also served as a judicial clerk to the Honorable Maureen O’Connor of the Supreme Court of Ohio (now Chief Justice of the Ohio Supreme Court) and the Honorable Charles R. Petree of the Tenth District Court of Appeals of Ohio.
+He also served as a judicial clerk to the Honorable Maureen O’Connor of the Supreme Court of Ohio (now Chief Justice of the Ohio Supreme Court) and the late Honorable Charles R. Petree of the Tenth District Court of Appeals of Ohio.
 Tamayo received his Bachelor degree in Economics and History from the University of Virginia in 2001, and his law degree from Ohio State University (Moritz College of Law) in 2006.

 Recent Significant Judgments/Results: